East Park

 *Note: the translation service on our website is hosted by Google Translate.
 As this is a third-party service, we cannot guarantee the quality or accuracy of any translated content.

-A new park is coming to False Creek, a unique place where city and water meet, on the ancestral and unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples.
-We invite you to envision a new kind of park in Olympic Village.
+A new park is coming to False Creek, a unique place where city and water meet, on the ancestral and unceded territories of the xʷməθkʷəy̓əm (Musqueam Indian Band), Sḵwx̱wú7mesh Úxwumixw (Squamish Nation), and səlilwətaɬ (Tsleil-Waututh Nation).

 *Note: the project area is currently called East Park, however we intend to identify an official park name through a separate process.